 Abengoa, S.A. is, and operates as, the parent company of a group of entities.
-As such, it performs a certain amount of activities and roles that complement the integral product that one or several Business Units jointly offer to their clients.
-Thus, different companies and Business Units share customers and they jointly develop their businesses acting one or other companies as head, on a case by case basis.
+As such, it performs a certain amount of activities and roles that complement the integral product that one or several Business Groups jointly offer to their clients.
+Thus, different companies and Business Groups share customers and they jointly develop their businesses acting one or other companies as head, on a case-by-case basis.
 This gives rise to cross-selling between the companies (inter-group).

-Moreover, Abengoa co-ordinates and manages the financial resources through a centralized administration system, allowing the optimization of said resources in those non-recourse financed businesses that arise out of the collection/ payment cycle by using factoring and confirming procedures.
+Moreover, Abengoa coordinates and manages financial resources through a centralized administration system, allowing the optimization of said resources in those non-recourse financed businesses that arise out of the collection/payment cycle by using factoring and confirming procedures.

-As a consequence of the on-market conditions commercial operations, fulfilled in light of the above and arising out of the ordinary business, or as a consequence of the financing operations, the resulting balances appear on the balance sheets of the affiliate companies, though they are eliminated in the annual accounts consolidation process.
+As a consequence of the on-market condition commercial operations, fulfilled in light of the above and arising out of the ordinary business, or as a consequence of the financing operations, the resulting balances appear on the balance sheets of the affiliate companies, though they are eliminated in the annual accounts consolidation process.

-e.
-Risk Control Systems.
+N. Risk Control Systems